 Let’s say you’re dreaming of becoming a nurse…but you live in the middle of nowhere, and the closest program is an hour away.
-Or you’ve got Florence Nightengale aspirations…but your current job or your three kids make it close to impossible for you to attend class.
+Or you’ve got Florence Nightingale aspirations…but your current job or your three kids make it close to impossible for you to attend class.
 Well, guess what – you can do your nursing degree online!

-Earn a Graduate Degree in Nursing Online
+Earn a Nursing Graduate Degree Online

 Online nursing, you say?
 Do I empty virtual bedpans?
 Give injections to the monitor?
 No. You simply complete the classwork portion of your degree online, and arrange an internship at a participating medical facility convenient to your location.
-The most commonly offered online nursing degrees are RN (registered nurse) and MSN (Master of Science in Nursing).
+The most commonly offered online nursing degrees are the online RN (registered nurse) and online MSN (Master of Science in Nursing).

+Plus there's the major benefit of earning your nursing degree online: the convenience and flexibility.
 Assignments have designated due dates, but most programs allow students to log in and take their classes any time, whether it’s 11 am or 4 am.
 While some schools allow students to complete their courses at their own pace, others require them to remain on a quarterly or semester system.
 Accordingly, some schools have rolling enrollment, while others have designated start dates.
-Prerequisites for application tend to be similar to those of ground schools.
-Of course, it’s always crucial to check with your school for details.
+Check with the programs you like best to see which format they use.

-Financing Options for Online Nursing Graduate Students
+Financing Options for Graduate Online Nursing Students

 Potential Career Opportunities for Graduates of an Online Nursing Program